 Pennsylvania Hypoxic-Ischemic Encephalopathy (HIE) Attorneys

-The following are just a few indications that malpractice may have occurred:
+The following are indications that malpractice may have occurred:

 - Labor and delivery was exceptionally difficult

 - Medical staff used vacuum extractors or forceps to deliver the baby